 - "A hybrid approach for extreme scalability when solving linear systems", N. Brown, M. Bull, I. Bethune, Exascale Applications and Software Conference (EASC), 2013

-- "Extending the generalized Fermat prime search beyond one million digits", I. Bethune, M. Goetz, 10th International Conference on Parallel Processing and Applied Mathematics, 2013 (Slides)
+- "Extending the generalized Fermat prime search beyond one million digits using GPUs", I. Bethune, M. Goetz, Proceedings of the 10th International Conference on Parallel Processing and Applied Mathematics, PPAM 2013, Lecture Notes in Computer Science 8384, 106-113, 2014 (Slides)

 - "PRACE DECI (Distributed European Computing Initiative) Minisymposium, C. Johnson, A. Carter, I. Bethune, K. Stratford, M. Alava, V. Cardoso, M. Asif, B. S. A. Schuberth, T. Weinzierl, Applied Parallel and Scientific Computing Lecture Notes in Computer Science Volume 7782, 2013, pp 43-60

 - "Improving the performance of CP2K on the Cray XT", I. Bethune, Proceedings of the Cray User Group (2010), May 2010 (Slides)

 - "Optimising CP2K for the Intel Xeon Phi", F. Reid, I. Bethune, PRACE White Paper, 2013